norbert-k/DITFBot/README.md

 ```
 1) Create your own branch from development brach
-    1.1) Name should be equal to Feature Request name
+    1.1) Name should be equal to Feature Request OR Bug fix name
+    1.2) One developer per Feature Request / Bug Fix.
 2) Push changes to newly created branch
 3) Create merge request to development branch and request code-review for merge request.
 ```

+#### Code review guidelines
+* Code review goes through owner of repo.
+* Comment only problematic parts of code.
+* Include links if needed to documentation and/or external sources to guide person into proper code conventions/style.
+* Merge requests only if tests complete (automatic CI/CD)

 ### Dependencies